eXascaleInfolab/TSM-Bench/README.md

 	python3 run_eval.py [args]
 	```

-The scripts would connect to the systems, run all the queries varying the parameters, obtain the results and plot them.
+The scripts would connect to the systems, run all the queries varying the parameters, obtain the results and plot them

 ### Arguments
 | --system | --queries | --datasets |